 Impact

-- Increased awareness about green entrepreneurship for fragile youths
+- Increased awareness of green entrepreneurship opportunities for young people, including those from disadvantaged backgrounds.

-- Youth involved in the green entrepreneurship process
+- Increase of young people involved in green entrepreneurship processes.

-- 10+ educators/youth workers trained to support disadvantaged youth on green entrepreneurship
+- At least 10 educators or youth workers trained to support young people on green entrepreneurship.

 Partners